Resources for consumers impacted by the COVID-19 outbreak

 The Centers for Disease Control (CDC) issued an order in early September banning landlords from evicting tenants from properties they can no longer afford to rent due to income lost as a result of the coronavirus pandemic.
-The order would make it illegal to evict any qualifying tenant (see criteria, below) in 2020.
+The order would make it illegal to evict any qualifying tenant (see criteria, below) through March 31, 2021.
 Tenants would still be required to pay rent owed per the terms of the lease, along with any fees, penalties or interest charged by the landlord, in August.
 Information on emergency rental assistance can be found here.

 In order to qualify for the eviction protection, your 2020 income must fall below $99,000 (single) or $198,000 (couple filing a joint tax return); you’ve sought all potential sources of federal housing aid; and you cannot afford to pay the rent due to a pandemic-related job loss or reduced work hours.
 You must declare your inability to pay by filling out and signing the CDC’s form and giving it to your landlord.
 The form can be found here in English, here in Spanish, and here in Vietnamese.

 Make sure you complete the form, sign it, make a photocopy or take a picture of the completed form, and hand the document directly to your landlord.
 If you are unable to give it to your landlord in person, send the document by certified mail and keep the receipt showing the document was delivered.

 If you are facing the threat of eviction and are unable to pay your rent due to hardships brought on by COVID-19, you should speak to a housing counselor or tenant attorney for guidance.